budekrzysztof/py_login_system/README.md

-A login/register system written in python.
+A login/register system in python.

-Includes features such as:
+Including features such as:
 - email verification by sending activation codes
-- data storing in sqlite3
+- data storing in SQL database
-- password storing in sha2 hash
 - 2FA
 - changing password and mail from user panel

-To be added in close future:
+To be added:
 - implement account delete
 - admin panel